SeldonIO/seldon-core/docs-gb/kubernetes/resources/model.md

 ---
-description: Learn how to define and deploy ML models in Seldon Core 2, including TensorFlow, PyTorch, scikit-learn models, and custom inference components.
-This comprehensive guide covers model artifact management, storage URI configuration, server requirements, and integration with monitoring and explainability tools like Alibi-Explain.
+description: Learn how to deploy and manage ML models in Seldon Core using Kubernetes custom resources, including model configuration, scaling, and monitoring.
 ---

-# Model
+# Model Resource

 A Model is the core atomic building block.
 It specifies a machine learning artifact that will be loaded onto one of the running Servers.
 A model could be a standard machine learning inference component such as